zhaozhixu/LightNet/README.md

 ## Overview

-[LightNet](https://zhaozhixu.github.io/LightNet) is a lightweight neural network optimizer framework for different software/hardware backends.
+LightNet is a lightweight neural network optimizer framework for different software/hardware backends.
-For the full documentation, see [LightNet](https://zhaozhixu.github.io/LightNet).
+See [LightNet](https://zhaozhixu.github.io/LightNet), for its full documentation.

 ## Installation